Creativity (religion): Beliefs and membership

-Klassen was a racist who hated all black people and was very open about his contempt for blacks.
-In public discourse as well as in his writings, Klassen consistently referred to black people with the racial slur "nigger" and required that all followers of his religion use that word to refer to blacks rather than non-derogatory terms such as "black" or "African American".
-Klassen also condemned other racists who used slightly less derogative, but still quite offensive slurs such as "negro" declaring in print that "Furthermore, in looking up the word in Webster's dictionary I found the term 'nigger' very descriptive: 'a vulgar, offensive term of hostility and contempt for the black man'.
+Klassen was a racist who hated all black people and was very open about his contempt for them.
+In public discourse as well as in his writings, Klassen consistently referred to black people with the racial slur "nigger" and required that all followers of his religion use that word to refer to black people rather than non-derogatory terms such as "black" or "African American".
+Klassen also condemned other racists who used less offensive terms such as "negro", stating in print that "Furthermore, in looking up the word in Webster's dictionary I found the term 'nigger' very descriptive: 'a vulgar, offensive term of hostility and contempt for the black man'.
 I can't think of anything that defines better and more accurately what our position... should be...
 If we are going to be for racial integrity and racial purity... we must take a hostile position toward the nigger.
 We must give him nothing but contempt."

 The religion advocates the belief that American culture is becoming "more decadent", citing an increase in the number of "black crimes, the growing acceptance of homosexuality, interracial marriage, increasing drug use, and the lack of racial identity among white people" as evidence of its increasing decadence.
 According to the Anti-Defamation League, members believe that Jewish people are working towards the enslavement of all races, and in particular, they believe that the Jews are working towards the "mongrelization of the white race".
 During the early 2000s, the group was encouraged to move to Central Illinois in order to establish a "Creativity bastion" (i.e., a place where Creators are the majority demographic).

-Creativity promotes "Salubrious Living", a religious health code which includes a fruitarian diet, but adherence to fruitarianism is not considered an absolute requirement for membership in Creativity.
-Klassen himself did not follow all the rules in his health code as historian George Michael noted in a book he wrote about Klassen and his group titled Theology of Hate: A History of the World Church of the Creator.
-In Theology of Hate, Michael observed that "despite his advocacy of healthy nutrition, some of his associates claimed that in practice Klassen did not actually follow the 'salubrious living' regimen, because he often ate red meat and ice cream."